-- 3. The grass in right field (beyond the brick wall) is foul but in play (this would apply to a deep fly ball to right field that hooks foul). - 4.
-Foul balls (out of play) include anything in the natural grass and above the brick wall along the first base line.
-This also applies to overthrows. - 5.
-Overthrows hitting the brick walls and staying in play are in play. - 6.
-Temporary Fences - (a) At times facilities will put up a temporary fence that in general follows this boundary.
-However we define it here explicitly so people know how to play the ball regardless of whether there is a fence or not. - (b) Assuming the fence is close to the grass-turf boundary (within a foot or two), it is the boundary for the field. - 7.
-Ground Rule Doubles - (a) Anything bouncing or rolling into a home run region is a ground rule double. - (b) If there is a temporary fence that stops the ball, thereby keeping it in play, there is no ground rule double. - i.
+- (a) Anything bouncing or rolling into a home run region is a ground rule double. - i.
+EXCEPTION: a ball rolling into the natural grass BEYOND (to the right of) the covered benches (see Figure 2) is a groundrule triple.
+This is because this is generally a very good hit, and is therefore rewarded to be a triple instead of a double. - (b) If there is a temporary fence that stops the ball, thereby keeping it in play, there is no ground rule double (or ground rule triple, depending on where the ball strikes the temporary fence). - i.
 If the ball is physically stuck in the fence (not sitting at its base) or rolls underneath the fence and into the grass it is a ground rule double. - ii.
-If the fences are very close (as mentioned above) to the boundaries defined above, and they stop the ball from rolling into the grass, but the ball is sitting on the very edge of the grass, it is not a ground rule double (common sense rule). - 8.
+If the fences are very close (as mentioned above) to the boundaries defined above, and they stop the ball from rolling into the grass, but the ball is sitting on the very edge of the grass, it is not a ground rule double (common sense rule). - 9.
 Home Runs.
 Note that anything that goes into the red region on the fly is a homerun.
 This includes - (a) The natural grass by the shotput area, and the shotput area itself. - (b) Anything hitting the scoreboard. - (c) Anything hitting the benches in left field or landing on the concrete by the benches.